mark-rolich/RulersGuides.js/README.md

 Guide position is shown while dragging and on mouse over.
 It is possible to open/save created guides as grids using corresponding hotkeys (Note: grids will be saved on a page location basis, so it's not possible to use the same grids in another browser window/tab).
+Rulers can be locked, so that one of the rulers will scroll along the page and the other will be always visible.
 Demo is available at http://mark-rolich.github.io/RulersGuides.js/

 Following hotkeys are available: